 You may be surprised to learn the average large organization with more than 5,000 employees uses 609 SaaS applications, and many drastically underestimate their count by 2 to 3 times.
 That’s a ton of SaaS and related data that becomes nearly impossible to manage without an established SaaS system of record to track application adoption and utilization.

 With a direct integration or API, you can truly get the most from your data and maximize your SaaS investment.
 When applications work together seamlessly, it enables teams to streamline processes, boosting efficiencies and time management.
 At the same time, better data insights from software integrations empower IT to accurately measure success so they can focus on strategy instead of managing applications in their own silos.

-Ready to learn more about how Zylo’s direct integrations and AP can help you uncover your full utilization metrics?
-Get a demo of Zylo’s SaaS Management Platform.
+Ready to learn more about how Zylo’s direct integrations and API can help you uncover your full utilization metrics?
+Request a demo of Zylo’s SaaS Management Platform.